 California Family Rights Act (CFRA)

 CFRA is similar to FMLA but applies specifically to California.
 It also offers 12 weeks of leave for mental or physical health needs.
 Some smaller companies not covered by FMLA may still be required to follow CFRA.
+CFRA has been expanded to allow employees to take job-protected leave to care for a broader range of family members, including grandparents, grandchildren, siblings, and designated persons.

 California Paid Sick Leave Law

 If you’ve worked in California for 30 days or more, you likely qualify for paid sick leave.
 This can be used for mental health needs, such as therapy appointments, medication management, or taking a day to rest.
+As of January 1, 2024, employers are required to provide at least 40 hours (5 days) of paid sick leave per year, up from the previous 24 hours (3 days).

 Americans With Disabilities Act (ADA) and California FEHA